gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

-Allows you to get department data, by uid
+Allows you to get department data, by uid.

 *Returned Response:*